UVM Emergency Management Plan

 Response to a Level 3 Situation

-When a Level 3 emergency occurs, the Associate Vice President for Campus and Student Life shall determine whether to assemble the Emergency Operations Group and activate the Emergency Operations Center, while assuming the role of EOG Director.
-In the absence of the Associate Vice President for Student and Campus Life, the Associate Vice President for Administrative and Facilities Services or the Chief of Police will automatically assume that role.
+When a Level 3 emergency occurs, the Vice Provost for Student Affairs shall determine whether to assemble the Emergency Operations Group and activate the Emergency Operations Center, while assuming the role of EOG Director.
+In the absence of the Vice Provost for Student Affairs, the Associate Vice President for Administrative and Facilities Services or the Chief of Police will automatically assume that role.

 Response to a Level 4 or 5 Emergency

-When Level 4 or 5 emergencies have been declared, the Associate Vice President for Administrative and Facilities Services, or Chief of Police Services, shall immediately assemble the Emergency Operations Group and activate the Emergency Operations Center, assuming the role of EOG Director.
-In the absence of the Associate Vice President, the Associate Vice President for Campus and Student Life, or the Chief of Police Services will take charge.
+When Level 4 or 5 emergencies have been declared, the Associate Vice President for Administrative and Facilities Services, or Chief of Police Services, shall immediately assemble the Emergency Operations Group and activate the Emergency Operations Center, assuming the role of EOG Manager.
+In the absence of the Associate Vice President, the Vice Provost for Student Affairs, or the Chief of Police Services will take charge.

 Direction and Coordination of a Potential Emergency